plume-lib/merging/README.md

 (via `git-mergetool.sh`).
 A re-merge tool differs from a merge tool in the following ways:

-* It not require user interaction.
+* It does not require user interaction.
 (By contrast, a regular git merge tool requires you to press a key for every file that gets merged.)

 * With the `--all` command-line argument, it is run on every file that differed between the two versions being merged -- even ones for which the merge driver produced a clean merge.
-This feature is is only necessary for mergers that may re-introduce lines that were removed in a clean merge.
+This feature is only necessary for mergers that may re-introduce lines that were removed in a clean merge.
 The [Java imports](README-java-imports.md) merger is the only example currently.
 Most mergers (other than the Java imports